 Jeff went to Logan Elementary, Clague Middle School, Huron High, and the University of Michigan before stumbling on the awesome local farms and food opportunities surrounding his hometown.
 Happily, young students won’t have to wait so long now!
-After working in diverse fields such as solar engineering, green business research, and higher ed administration, Jeff is a farmer with Sunseed and a Realtor with the Charles Reinhart Company in Ann Arbor.
-He strives to help people in their quests for health, a home in a vibrant community, and a nourishing eco-system.
+He has worked in diverse fields such as solar engineering, green business research, higher ed administration, real estate, software development, and FARMING.
+He works together with people in their quests for health, a home in a vibrant community, and a nourishing eco-system.
 He also enjoys learning skills to live in close connection to nature in Michigan, and enjoys curiously compassionate brainstorming.

 Neha Shah, Advisor to the Board

 Neha Shah is an urban gardener and ecological justice advocate.
 She teaches fourth grade at Burns Park Elementary in the Ann Arbor Public School District.
 She holds a Master of Arts in Social Foundations with a concentration in Eco-Justice Education from Eastern Michigan University.
 At her previous post at King Elementary School as a fifth grade teacher, she spearheaded the school wide composting program and the King Learning Garden.

 Neha believes in educating and empowering students with knowledge about the local and sustainable food systems, community interconnection and collaboration, place-based education and eco-activism.
 Neha co-chairs the Farmer in the Classroom subcommittee and serves on our School Garden Network and Advocacy subcommittee.